olivierbrcknr/mfadt-ms1-blog/_posts/2020-12-02-Hardware-Code.md

 The next big issue seems to be the `buffer`.
 I can only read so many data entries per call, which will eventually be an issue when getting to sending more complex matrixes.

 Especially, when sending animations this will be a problem.
 I don't know if I am able to figure this out in the time given by the deadline.

+#### Additional

+I stumbled upon [this repository](https://github.com/ndsh/flipdots) by [Julian Hespenheide](http://www.julian-h.de/), which is explaining flip dots quite thoroughly, in case you want to know more!
+(I found it too late, unfortunately…)

+Currently the studio Julian Hespenheide works at, is having an exhibition displaying a flip dot display.
+Read more about it at the studio's website: [Studio TheGreenEyl](http://www.thegreeneyl.com/living-city).